 Click Here to read more on the Lutherans in Orangeburg, South Carolina - the source of what's included above is but a sample.
-Link is current as of August 2005.
+Link is current as of August 2005 and December 2015.

-As Orangeburgh C.H., the town was granted a US Post Office on September 1, 1794, and its first Postmaster was Mr. James Carmichael.
-In 1895, the US Post Office Department officially changed the name to Orangeburg.
+As Orangeburgh Court House, the town was granted a U.S. Post Office on September 1, 1794, and its first Postmaster was Mr. James Carmichael.
+In 1895, the Post Office Department officially changed the name to Orangeburg.
 It has been in continuous operation ever since inception in 1794.

 In 1768/9, the Royal Colony of South Carolina passed the District Act and eliminated all references to the old counties and townships with respect to governmental organization.
 The parishes remained intact, and even two new Parishes were established in 1768 - St. David's Parish and St. Matthew's Parish.

-Immediately after the American Revolution, the newly-independent State of South Carolina redefined its internal districts in 1785 and recreated a new version of "counties" quite unlike the mostly-ambiguous and unsurveyed counties that existed prior to 1768.
+Immediately after the American Revolution, the newly-independent state of South Carolina redefined its internal districts in 1785 and recreated a new version of "counties" quite unlike the mostly-ambiguous and unsurveyed counties that existed prior to 1769.
 In 1791, South Carolina once again redefined its districts to now include the specific newly-created counties.
-In 1800, South Carolina decided to rename all existing counties as districts, and the larger term for district was now obsolete - no more aggregation of counties into a large district.
+In 1800, South Carolina decided to rename all existing counties as districts, and the larger term for all "overarching Districts" was now obsolete - no more aggregation of counties into a large district.

 During all of this, Orangeburgh Township ceased to exist, but the newly-created Orangeburg District continued and included the newly-defined counties of Lexington, Orange, Winton, and Lewisburg until 1800 when Orangeburg District was reduced to a single entity, no longer including other counties.
 It was later reduced to form other counties and took its present boundaries in 1908.